 Let’s keep with our fashion online store example.

-If a person follows a link to the shop and lands on the site, the first thing they’ll look for is clothes for their gender.
+If a person follows a link to the shop and lands on the site, they’ll first look for clothes for their gender.

-Drawing from this, your general categories would be Men, Women, Kids.
-This allows the potential buyer to directly choose the section with the clothes they’re interested in for themselves.
+Drawing from this, your general categories would be Men, Women, and Kids.
+This allows the potential buyer to directly choose the section with the clothes they want.